CME211/notes/syllabus.md

 Students _must pass_ the homework section of the course in order to pass the class overall.
-Additionally, students _must pass_ the exams (when considered in union) in order to pass the class overall.
+Additionally, students _must pass_ each exam in order to pass the class overall.
 Lastly, students
 _must pass_ the final project in order to earn a passing grade in the course overall.
 We put these guardrails in place to ensure that students are putting